 Of course buoys are first come first served and you are not allowed to tie your dinghy to one as a way to reserve or save it.
-But what are you going to do if you find one with a dinghy tied to it?
-Set it free!
-No of course not.

-Which brings up road rage or should we coin a new term? how about -water rage- or -cruiser rage- boat rage- island rage- For the most part, boaters seem to leave their rage on shore, but if you pay much attention to the vhf you may think otherwise.
+Which brings up road rage or should we coin a new term? how about -water rage- or -cruiser rage- boat rage- island rage- For the most part, boaters seem to leave their rage on shore, but if you pay much attention to the vhf, you may think otherwise.

 Back to buoys, mooring buoys are supposed to have a blue stripe, and most of the parks are close enough, putting a stripe on an old tire is a little tough.